frennkie/django-ip2tor/readme.md

 First make sure that TOR is installed and configured/enabled.

+Secondly install any other dependencies.
+Currently the only one is: `jq`.

-Secondly you need to register the `Hosts` in at least one `Shop` first to get the credentials that are needed to retrieve the specific information for this `Host` from the `Shop` database and to make updates (e.g. mark a `Bridge` as active).
+Thirdly you need to register the `Hosts` in at least one `Shop` first to get the credentials that are needed to retrieve the specific information for this `Host` from the `Shop` database and to make updates (e.g. mark a `Bridge` as active).